Norm Duke: Later career

 On his longevity, Duke stated in 2020:

 "Bowling for a living is so different than most people think.
 It requires a tremendous commitment to excellence as well as a willingness to expose yourself to failure on a constant basis.
 Add in a myriad of travel delays and time away from the family; just being happy becomes a chore.
 The players that mentally manage the grind of the Tour and are able to stay in love with the sport are the ones that have the best chance of sustaining a good career.
 I have been on the PBA Tour for 38 years and I am as committed now as when I started out in 1982."

 On April 2, 2022, the 58-year old Duke claimed the top seed (out of 420 competitors) at the USBC Masters.
 Seeking to become the oldest player to win a PBA Tour title and oldest to win a major, he was defeated in the April 3 final by Anthony Simonsen, 219–216.
 Prior to the finals, Duke announced that unless he qualified for the upcoming PBA Tour Playoffs (he needed a win to qualify), he would be retiring from full-time competition on the PBA Tour.
 He will still bowl in PBA Regional Tour and PBA50 Tour events.

 Duke made his final televised PBA Tour appearance at the 2022 PBA League Elias Cup Finals in Portland, Maine on July 10.
 He reprised his role as the player/manager for the Dallas Strikers, bowling lead-off for the team.
 The Strikers made it to the final match against the Portland Lumberjacks.
 After Duke's doubles partner Wes Malott clinched the tournament for Portland with a spare in the 10th frame of the final game, he yielded his fill shot to Duke.
 Poetically, Duke closed out his full-time PBA Tour career with a strike.
 Duke's departure from the PBA Tour was met with much emotion from bowlers and fans alike, so much so that the hashtag #ThankYouNorm began trending throughout the community shortly before he made his final TV appearance.

+Despite starting the 21st century at age 36, Duke ranked #3 on the PBA's 2025 "Best 25 PBA Players of the Last 25 Seasons" list.
+The ranking was based on a points system that took into account standard titles, major titles, top-five finishes and Player of the Year awards.